-If you have extensive renovations to do, I have helped oversee this process and so have been hired before these renovations start.
+If you have extensive renovations to do, we have helped oversee this process, and so have been hired before these renovations start.
 And some projects lasted for a few months.

-About a month before you go on the market I have found is common to get an agreement in place with an agent, if there is no renovation to be done.
+About a month before you go on the market we have found is common to get an agreement in place with an agent, if there is no renovation to be done.

 This means your home is in good condition and only needs a few updates/ maintenance items.

 The listing agreement is signed by you and then signed by the agent’s broker or them if they have a broker license.

 It describes the list price, the length of the agreement, your information, commission to be paid, property conveyances, showing information, and more.

 Your real estate professional should be willing to walk you through and answers questions if you have them.

 E-signatures have become a standard in Northern VA home selling via email, but sometimes hand signatures are used.